 Chiacchia & Fleming, LLP was established in 1998.
 Our lawyers have extensive legal experience in matters related to sex abuse, personal injury, as well as labor and employment, and criminal defense among other practice areas.
 Ninety-five percent of our legal practice in Hamburg is devoted to litigation.

 At Chiacchia & Fleming, LLP, our attorneys are experienced trial lawyers, committed to representing our Hamburg clients in an aggressive and efficient manner.

 Using our vast legal experience, the latest technology, persistence, and determination, we will achieve success for you and your family.

 In the event that you need legal counsel, make the award winning Hamburg lawyers at Chiacchia & Fleming, LLP your first call.

-Below are some common legal questions we hear from our Hamburg, NY clients:
+Below are some common legal questions our Hamburg Lawyers hear from clients: